onotelli/justniffer/docs/README.md

 Justniffer is a network protocol analyzer that captures network traffic and produces logs in a customized way, can emulate Apache web server log files, track response times and extract all "intercepted" files from the HTTP traffic.

+Additionally, Justniffer provides insights into connection behavior, including how connections are reused for keep-alive sessions, identifying whether the client or server closes the connection, and analyzing idle times.

 It lets you interactively trace tcp traffic from a live network or from a previously saved capture file.
 Justniffer's native capture file format is libpcap format, which is also the format used by tcpdump and various other tools.

+It is highly customizable, especially through the use of Python handler classes, allowing you to tailor its functionality to specific needs

 ### Reliable TCP Flow Rebuilding